unahouExosite/docs/rpc/README.md

 {
     "procedure": "lookup",
     "arguments": [
-        "aliased" | "owner" | "shared",
+        "alias" | "owner" | "shared",
         <alias> | <ResourceID> | <Code>
     ],
     "id": 1
 }
 ```

-* If the first argument is `"aliased"`, the second argument is a string alias, or `""` to
+* If the first argument is `"alias"`, the second argument is a string alias, or `""` to
     look up the caller client's Resource ID.

 * If the first argument is `"owner"`, the second argument is a ResourceID whose owner will